alekseizhuravlev/TrajectoryCrafter/README.md

 sh download/download_lfs.sh
 ```

-2. Change default path of the pretrained models to your local path.
+2. Change default path of the pretrained models to your local path in [inference.py](./inference.py).

 ## 💫 Inference
 ### 1. Command line